Shippable/docs/sources/reference/admiral-aws-marketplace.md

     ```

 - Navigate to `http://localhost:50003` from your browser
-- Login to the Admin panel with your login token
+- Login to the Admin panel with your login token.
     - The login token is the EC2 Instance ID of the server found in the AWS
       Management Console > EC/2 > Instances, e.g. "i-0968e71046e294b56"